AdobeDocs/experience-manager-65.en/help/forms/using/forms-install-configure-gov-reference-site.md

    >
    >The URL used to access the AEM server should match the URL configured in the Adobe Sign OAuth Redirect URI to avoid configuration issues (e.g. *https://&lt;aemserver&gt;:&lt;port&gt;/mnt/overlay/adobesign/cloudservices/adobesign/properties.html*)

-1. Select the “We.gov Adobe Sign” configuration.
+1. Select the "We.gov Adobe Sign" configuration.
-1. Click on “Properties”.
+1. Click on "Properties".
-1. Navigate to the “Settings” tab.
+1. Navigate to the "Settings" tab.
 1. Enter the oAuth URL e.g.: [https://secure.na1.echosign.com/public/oauth](https://secure.na1.echosign.com/public/oauth)
 1. Provide the configured Client Id and Client Secret from the configured Adobe Sign instance.
-1. Click “Connect to Adobe Sign”.
+1. Click "Connect to Adobe Sign".
-1. After successful connection, click “Save & Close” to complete the integration.
+1. After successful connection, click "Save & Close" to complete the integration.

 ### (Optional) MS Dynamics cloud configuration {#ms-dynamics-cloud-configuration}